 A significant topic of research in OCT at Kent has been to modify the spectrometer in a spectral domain OCT system to create an OCT system which has a longer (or better optimised) depth range.
 This isn't always so relevant when imaging thick tissue - where tissue scattering is the primary limitation on penetration depth - but it could be particularly advantageous for some conservation applications, where the object of interest is thick but relatively transparent.

 During my PhD I performed some experimental validations of a theory that had been developed Adrian Podoleanu and Daniel Woods; reference 2 describes the results.
 A paper by Woods and Podoleanu describes the effect from one perspective (wavetrains), and a slightly different approach is taken in Chapter 6 of my thesis, where I derive the same result in a different way, and present a model where the spectrometer pixel size is taken into account.
-Work on this topic is still continuing at Kent – see this recent paper, for example.
+Work on this topic continued at Kent – see this paper, for example.

 Publications from this Project